-\ All patients being ventilated with adjunct airway device in place (ETT, King-LT)
+- \ All patients being ventilated with an advanced airway device in place (ETT, King-LT) - \ All patients with chemical sedation administered

 - 1. Prepare equipment - 2.
-Attach in-line ETCO2 monitor to device and Phillips MRx monitor - 3.
-Ensure ETCO2 waveform is displayed on Phillips MRx monitor - 4.
-Attach strip of ETCO2 waveform from the Phillips MRx monitor with the PCR
+Attach in-line ETCO2 monitor to device and monitor - 3.
+Ensure ETCO2 waveform is displayed on monitor - 4.
+Attach strip of ETCO2 waveform from the monitor with the PCR

-- ★ Any change in the ETCO2 waveform mandates a need to immediately re-assess airway device and confirm position
+- \ Any change in the ETCO2 waveform mandates a need to immediately re-assess airway device and confirm position

 - \ Normal ETCO2 = 35 45 mm Hg

 - \ Normal waveform: